OmidMkht/Transmission-Network-Reduction/README.md

 | `reduced_cases/` | Reduced networks published as standalone MATPOWER `.m` files |
 | `reference/` | Compiled papers describing the formulations this code implements |

-`outputs/` is where every runner writes results -- it's gitignored and reproducible from the case data and `cfg` blocks above.
+`outputs/` is where results are written -- it's gitignored and reproducible from the case data and the config block in `run_tnr.jl`.

 ## License